chmeee/chmeee.github.io/_posts/2019-04-12-laptop-config-management-with-ansible.markdown

 Then in each of them I install the packages, copy config files and launch services (if needed).

 I created a new Ansible module for the AUR packages helper [`yay`](https://github.com/Jguer/yay) which is basically a copy of the `pacman` module substituting `pacman` for `yay` and modifying some options.

+And also I had to do some logic to install vagrant plugins and visual studio code extensions.

+There are some things still missing that I'm working but overall, it has everything I need.

+Of course, there are some missing parts (like the `$HOME/.ssh` directory, API keys for cloud services, etc.) that obviously are not going to the github repo (me being paranoid I feel uneasy about having it public with the current data).

+In the end, it's been an interesting exercise, I have learned more ansible and now I know exactly what's installed in my laptop and I can reproduce it painlessly in the future.

 Please, feel free to fork, PR or contact me for comments.